Summary IconKEY TAKEAWAY

 Look for options like field mapping, derived metrics, basic cleansing, and real-time alerts to maintain consistent and high-quality data across sources.

-The tool might check all the requirements above, but if it doesn’t support the connectors you work with, it isn’t the one.
-Review the range of connectors offered and whether the tool can handle mainstream and niche applications.
+The tool might check all the requirements above, but if it does not support the connectors you work with, it is not the right fit.
+Review the range of connectors offered and whether the tool can handle both mainstream and niche applications.

 A broad connector library ensures that you can integrate new tools as your stack expands.
 Flexibility to build custom connectors is also valuable if your business uses specialized software not covered by standard integrations.